Here’s When You Will and Won’t Pay Resort Fees on Award Stays Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 Radisson Rewards

-With Radisson Rewards, it is ultimately up to the property whether they charge destination fees or waive them on award bookings.
-Make sure to research the hotel before you commit so that you don’t end up with any unpleasant surprises.
+With Radisson Rewards, it is ultimately up to the property to charge destination fees or waive them on award bookings.
+Make sure to research the hotel before you commit, so that you don’t end up with any unpleasant surprises.

 You should be able to see if a property charges resort fees by making a mock booking online.
 If, however, you are still unsure, you can contact the property and ask.